open-mmlab/mmsegmentation/docs/en/user_guides/3_inference.md

 ### Initialization

-`MMSegInferencer` must be initalized from a `model`, which can be a model name or a `Config` even a path of config file.
+`MMSegInferencer` must be initialized from a `model`, which can be a model name or a `Config` even a path of config file.
 The model names can be found in models' metafile, like one model name of maskformer is `maskformer_r50-d32_8xb2-160k_ade20k-512x512`, and if input model name and the weights of the model will be download automatically.
 Below are other input parameters:

 - weights (str, optional) -  Path to the checkpoint.
 If it is not specified and model is a model name of metafile, the weights will be loaded from metafile.
 Defaults to None.
 - classes (list, optional) - Input classes for result rendering, as the prediction of segmentation model is a segment map with label indices, `classes` is a list which includes items responding to the label indices.
 If classes is not defined, visualizer will take `cityscapes` classes by default.
 Defaults to None.
 - palette (list, optional) - Input palette for result rendering, which is a list of color palette responding to the classes.
 Defaults to None.
 - dataset_name (str, optional)[Dataset name or alias](https://github.com/open-mmlab/mmsegmentation/blob/a35e1c4232a03503a2d549206ca703d3850d5244/mmseg/utils/class_names.py#L302-L317)
   visulizer will use the meta information of the dataset i.e. classes and palette, but the `classes` and `palette` have higher priority.
 Defaults to None.
 - device (str, optional) - Device to run inference.
 If None, the available device will be automatically used.
 Defaults to None.
 - scope (str, optional) - The scope of the model.
 Defaults to 'mmseg'.

 ### Visualize prediction

 `MMSegInferencer` supports 4 parameters for visualize prediction, you can use them when call initialized inferencer:

 - show (bool) - Whether to display the image in a popup window.
 Defaults to False.
 - wait_time (float) - The interval of show (s).
 Defaults to 0.
 - img_out_dir (str) - Subdirectory of `out_dir`, used to save rendering color segmentation mask, so `out_dir` must be defined if you would like to save predicted mask.
 Defaults to 'vis'.
 - opacity (int, float) - The transparency of segmentation mask.
 Defaults to 0.8.

 The examples of these parameters is in [Basic Usage](#basic-usage)

 ### List model

 There is a very easy to list all model names in MMSegmentation